 Breaches of the Rules – External Assessment

-For the purposes of breaches of the rules, external assessment includes common assessment tasks, examinations and portfolio submissions.
+For the purposes of breaches of the rules, the external assessment includes common assessment tasks, examinations and portfolio submissions.

 NZQA may undertake an investigation into any report of the following kinds of conduct (called “breaches of the rules” for the purposes of this clause):